How to Self-Host Everything: A 2026 Beginner's Guide

 docker compose version

 Log out and back in for the group changes to take effect.
+(That last bit is important — don’t skip it.)

 Step 3: Set Up a Reverse Proxy

-Create a Docker network for Traefik:
+Create a Docker network first:

 docker network create proxy

-Create the Traefik configuration:
+Now the Traefik config:

 mkdir -p ~/traefik